A2osX/A2osX/.Docs/Shell Developers Guide.md

 #### \<value\>

-Values are the simplest of arguments, usually a string or an integer, which may be presented literally or in the form of a variable.
+Values are the simplest form of arguments, usually a string or an integer, which may be presented literally or in the form of a variable.

 Please note, that the shell does string substitution when processing \<values>.
 This is done when the shell finds a variable within the string (a set of characters that begin with a $).
-For example if you had a variable called $BOOTVOL that is set to "/MYVOL/" and you passed a command the \<value> "${BOOTVOL}AFILE" would get expanded to "/MYVOL/AFILE".
+For example if you had a variable called $BOOTVOL that is set to "/MYVOL/" and you passed a command the \<value> "${BOOTVOL}AFILE", it would get expanded to "/MYVOL/AFILE".
 Notice the use of braces **{}** surrounding the variable name, they are needed here otherwise the SHELL would look for the variable $BOOTVOLAFILE.
 See the script below for the **ECHO** command for more examples of values that contain variables.
+Also look at the section on the **SET** command and the section below on **Variables**.

 ### AND